Elyasirankhah/TBI-GATE-Causal-Inference-Framework/LLM_Prompts.md

 # LLM Counterfactual Validation Prompts

-This document contains the exact prompts used for LLM-based counterfactual prediction in our TBI rehabilitation study, as documented in the manuscript appendix.
+This document contains the exact prompts used for LLM-based counterfactual prediction in our TBI rehabilitation study.

 ---